 Additionally, William wrote about his mental and physical health, his love for Araminta and their children, and, given his survival, his hopes for the future.
 The few letters from Araminta to William largely pertain to family life.

 There are several letters (circa 1861-62) from Araminta's brother, Felix N. Guilford, addressed to her.
 Araminta's cousin Fenner Guilford is also represented by a few letters.
 Of the small number of pre-war letters, some relate to North Carolina politics.
 Post-war letters are almost exclusively family correspondence and chiefly reflect the efforts of family members to open or re-open channels of communication with other family members.

 Also included is a group of financial materials, chiefly accounting sheets; a slightly smaller group of legal materials, primarily deeds and indentures; and some miscellaneous items.
-There is also one diary of Araminta, 1857-1858, and three of William, 1854-1860 (all also available on microfilm).Back to Top
+There is one diary of Araminta, 1857-1858, and three of William, 1854-1860.Back to Top

 Correspondence, chiefly between William Henry and Araminta Guilford Tripp, with a small number of letters relating to other family members.
 All letters are accompanied by typed transcriptions.